sgichuki/TidyTuesday/2021-10-12/readme.md

 ## Global seafood production

-This data set is from OurWorldinData and it was hard to pick what to focus because one could ask so many different questions:
+This post is based on a dataset from OurWorldinData.

 For this visualization I decided to pick the known leading seafood producing countries and plot the evolution over the years of marine and freshwater fish production.